My Day to Day

 Tip

 Reflect on your day to day.
-Think and talk to others about ways to maintain or improve your physical and social activity.
-Check out the ideas in the resource kit.
+Think and talk to others about ways to find balance between your physical and social activities, while maintaining your overall health.
+Pace yourself and your expectations.

 “As a person who worked for years in the community, I saw first-hand the benefits of staying physically, mentally, and socially active for people of all ages.
 Community centres, recreation programs, outdoor clubs – even friends that meet for coffee or a walk, all offer connections and engagement that we as human beings need.
 I see programs being led by volunteers, another great way to stay active and engaged.
 I think we should revisit our day to day plans and activities, set goals for ourselves, and be as active as we can for our health and our quality of life.
 Having supported three relatives through physical and mental health challenges, I witnessed the importance of using tools and activities to help you learn, discuss, and record your needs and decisions.”